MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_PCF.md

 	- Sign in with your **admin** username.

+3. Build the solution

+	- Change directory to the **solution** folder.

+            cd ..\solution

+	- Build the project by running the command below.

+            msbuild /t:build /restore

 3. Import the solution into your org and publish

 	- Run the command below and wait for the publishing to complete.
-The push command uploads your component to the configured environment.
-This can be used over and over during development to quickly see your component in the live form.

-            pac pcf push --publisher-prefix contoso
+            pac solution import

     ![import solution - screenshot](../L05/Static/mod-02-pcf-1-52.png)

-## Task #2: Add Timeline Control to the Permit Form
+### Task 2.2: Add Timeline Control to the Permit Form

 1. Open the Permit Management solution